-- Director for Venue and Logistics COMMOT (MCC) - Mohammad Beheshti (Queen Mary University of London)
+- Director for Venue and Logistics COMMOOT (MCC) - Mohammad Beheshti (Queen Mary University of London)

-- Director for Academic Programme COMMOT (MCC) - Karolina Cwiertnia (University College London)
+- Director for Academic Programme COMMOOT (MCC) - Karolina Cwiertnia (University College London)

-- Director for Structure and Rounds COMMOT (MCC) - Valentina Famiani (Queen Mary University of London)
+- Director for Structure and Rounds COMMOOT (MCC) - Valentina Famiani (Queen Mary University of London)

 - Head of OC EHRMCC RR Nottingham (MCC) - Justin Li (University of Nottingham)